|

 SEVERUS ALEXANDER, 222-235 - AE Sestertius, Rome (232)

 obv.
-Laureate bust of Severus right, wearing cuirass and paludamentum, around the text; IMP ALEXANDER PIVS AVG rev. Mars, helmeted, walking right, holding spear in right hand and shield in left hand, S - C across field, around the text; MARS VLTOR
+Laureate bust of Severus right, wearing cuirass and paludamentum, surrounded by the legend; IMP ALEXANDER PIVS AVG rev. Mars, helmeted, standing left, leaning on shield and holding spear; standard resting on right arm, S - C across fields, surrounded by the legend; MARS VLTOR

 Mars was the god of war and also an agricultural guardian, a combination characteristic of early Rome.
 He was the son of Jupiter and Juno, and he was the most prominent of the military gods in the religion of the Roman army.
 Most of his festivals were held in March, the month named for him (Latin Martius), and in October, which began the season for military campaigning and ended the season for farming.